Sendouc/sendou.ink/README.md

 There is a sequence of commands you need to run:

 1. `nvm use` to switch to the correct Node version.
 If you don't have the correct Node.js version yet it will prompt you to install it via the `nvm install` command.
 If you have problems with nvm you can also install the latest LTS version of Node.js from [their website](https://nodejs.org/en/).
-2. Install latest version of [Bun](https://bun.sh/docs/installation)
-3. `bun install` to install the dependencies.
+1. `npm install` to install the dependencies.
-4. Make a copy of `.env.example` that's called `.env`.
+1. Make a copy of `.env.example` that's called `.env`.
 Filling additional values is not necessary unless you want to use real Discord authentication or develop the Lohi bot.
-5. `bun migrate up` to set up the database tables.
+1. `npm run migrate up` to set up the database tables.
-6. `bun run dev` to run the project in development mode.
+1. `npm run dev` to run the project in development mode.
-7. Navigate to `http://localhost:5173/admin`.
+1. Navigate to `http://localhost:5173/admin`.
 There press the seed button to fill the DB with test data.
 You can also impersonate any user (Sendou#0043 = admin).

 ## Contributing